 These trace minerals both directly and indirectly contribute to eye health.
 Zinc, for example, aids in the absorption of the antioxidant vitamin A and regulates cellular function.
 Zinc is abundant in meats, shellfish, and legumes (i.e. chickpeas).
 For copper, eat a lot of dark leafy greens as well as seeds, nuts, and eggs.

 What Foods Should I Avoid to Prevent Macular Degeneration

 It should come as no surprise that the same things that clog your heart's blood vessels also clog the tiny blood vessels in your eyes.
 Avoid fast foods and limit your intake of the following, especially if you have high cholesterol:

 - Vegetable shortening, lard and margarine

 Sweets and sugary drinks should also be avoided since they induce inflammation, which leads to the production of eye-damaging free radicals.
 Moreover, sugary and fatty foods are abundant in calories and are a leading cause of obesity, which has been associated with AMD.

 At Artisan Optics in Boise we care about you and your vision.
-Schedule an appointment with Dr. Timothy S. Gibbons to find out what else you can do to protect your vision.
+Schedule an appointment with Dr. Jeffrey C. Johnson to find out what else you can do to protect your vision.

 - A: Age-Related Macular Degeneration refers to the deterioration of the central part of the retina, the inside back layer of the eye that records the images we see and sends them back to the brain.
 When the macula is functioning properly, it collects highly detailed images at the center of our vision and sends neural signals through the optic nerve to the brain, which interprets them as sight.
 When the macula deteriorates, the brain does not receive these clear, bright images, and instead receives blurry or distorted images.
 AMD is a leading cause of vision loss in people over 60.
 This number is expected to double to nearly 22 million by 2050.